Negative B Plus Or Minus The Square Root

 Historical Roots

 The development of the algebraic method can be traced to Indian mathematicians like Brahmagupta (7th century AD), who explicitly stated the quadratic formula in a rhetorical form.
-Islamic scholars further refined these methods, with Al-Khwarizmi (9th century AD) providing a systematic approach to solving quadratic equations, laying the foundation for modern algebra.
+So islamic scholars further refined these methods, with Al-Khwarizmi (9th century AD) providing a systematic approach to solving quadratic equations, laying the foundation for modern algebra.
 It wasn't until the European Renaissance that the formula as we know it today was fully developed and widely adopted.

 Derivation of the Quadratic Formula